cu-ecen-aeld/final-project-marcoronk/Project-Overview.md

 <br><br>
 <img src="https://github.com/cu-ecen-aeld/final-project-marcoronk/blob/main/schema_progetto.png" >
 # Target Build System
+Ubuntu Linux on Intel Cpu.
-Buildroot/Qemu on ARM as target build system.
+Buildroot/Qemu on ARM.

 # Hardware Platform
 Application run on a generic Linux distro.
-In this case will be installed in Qemu/Arm.
+In this case will be installed in Qemu/Arm and on an Ubuntu linux distribution X86.

 # Open Source Projects Used
 [Php](https://www.php.net) <br>